waveform80/picamera/docs/deprecated.rst

 Array stream truncation
 -----------------------

-In release 1.8, the base :class:`~picamera.array.PiArrayOutput` class was changed to derive from :class:`io.BytesIO` in order to add support for seeking, and to improve performance.
-The prior implementation had been non-seekable, and therefore to accommodate re-use of the stream between captures the :meth:`~picamera.array.PiArrayOutput.truncate` method had an unusual side-effect not seen with regular Python streams: after truncation, the position of the stream was set to the new length of the stream.
+In release 1.8, the base :class:`~array.PiArrayOutput` class was changed to derive from :class:`io.BytesIO` in order to add support for seeking, and to improve performance.
+The prior implementation had been non-seekable, and therefore to accommodate re-use of the stream between captures the :meth:`~array.PiArrayOutput.truncate` method had an unusual side-effect not seen with regular Python streams: after truncation, the position of the stream was set to the new length of the stream.
 In all other Python streams, the ``truncate`` method doesn't affect the stream position.
 The method is overridden in 1.8 to maintain its unusual behaviour, but this behaviour is nonetheless deprecated.

 The following snippet illustrates the method of truncating an array stream in picamera versions 1.7 and older::